 What kind of IP address will I be assigned?

-You will receive a static IP address which will be configurated to the outside as a German IP address.
+You will receive a static IP address which will be configurated to the outside as a European IP address.

 Are there minimum requirements for the computer?